semaphoreci/semaphore/docs/docs-contributing/CONTRIBUTING.md

 ### Provide Feedback

 We consider any feedback a valuable contribution.
-Before opening a new [issue](./) or [discussion](./), please check and review the existing ones to avoid duplication.
+Before opening a new [issue](https://github.com/semaphoreci/semaphore/issues) or [discussion](https://github.com/semaphoreci/semaphore/discussions), please check and review the existing ones to avoid duplication.

 If you want to contribute by providing feedback, you can:

-1. Report an inaccuracy, lack of clarity, or missing information: [new issue template](./)
+1. Propose new topic, report an inaccuracy, lack of clarity, or missing information: [new issue template](https://github.com/semaphoreci/semaphore/issues/new?assignees=TomFern%2CAleksandarCole&labels=documentation&projects=semaphoreci%2F2&template=DOCS_ISSUE.yml&title=%5BDocs%5D%3A+)
-2. Discuss the current state of the content or ask for clarification on any topic: [new discussion](./)
+2. Discuss the current state of the content or ask for clarification on any topic: [new discussion](https://github.com/semaphoreci/semaphore/discussions/new/choose)
-3. Propose a new topic, page, or section: [new content proposal template](./)

 ### Update Documentation Content